spencermountain/wtf_wikipedia/README.md

 ## .json

-get all the data from a wikipedia page:
+get all the data from a page:

 ```js
 let doc = await wtf.fetch('Whistling')